Lernwerkstatt/site/README.md

 3. Export everything to `/static/css` folder.

 ## Updating the Instagram Feed

 We use [Pixlee](https://socialfeed.pixlee.com/) to provide us an embeddable Instagram feed.
 Follow these steps to connect your account.

 1. Create an account at [Pixlee](https://socialfeed.pixlee.com/signup)
 2. Follow the on-screen instructions to link your Instagram account
 3. You will be displayed a code snippet for embedding the feed into HTML.
 Find the string labeled `apiKey`, and copy it into your `.env` file as `PIXLEE_INSTAGRAM_API_KEY`
+4. In the same code snippet find the string labeled `widgetID`, and copy it into your `.env` file as `PIXLEE_INSTAGRAM_WIDGET_ID`
    - _It seems you can only copy the entire code snippet from Pixlee.
 When asking non-technical users to authenticate, it may be easier to ask them to copy the whole snippet, and later separate ourselves._

 _Note:_
 The `apiKey` will be sent unencrypted to the client.
 This does not seem to be a security concern, as per an email from Pixlee themselves:

 > We use both a public key and a private key in our API.
 The key which you have linked to is the public key which may be shared with anyone without any concern for access to private or secure data.
 It is simply used by our system to verify that the widget Id is for the correct account so that it may properly return the corresponding gallery.

 ## Facebook Events